-Once the tree grows, the crown would want to spread and require a lot of room, so it’s best to plant Gulmohar in a vast and open space that receives abundant direct sunlight.
+Once the Gulmohar tree grows, the crown would want to spread and require a lot of room, so it’s best to plant it in an open space that receives abundant direct sunlight.
 It needs more than 6 hours of regular daylight.

-In addition to this, the tree is shallow-rooted and may not hold well in windstorms, so choose a location where it will be protected from strong winds.
+In addition, Gulmohar tree is shallow-rooted and may not hold well in windstorms, so choose a location where it will be protected from strong winds.

-The May-Flower tree grows well in a pH range of 6.5 to 7.5.
+The Gulmohar Tree tree grows well in a pH range of 6.5 to 7.5.
 Ensure that the soil is fertile, well-draining, and above freezing temperatures.
 In the initial stages of the plant, the soil should be rich in organic compost to help the plant grow.

-Water the plant regularly when it is young.
-Gulmohar tree doesn’t mind getting a bit over-watered.
+Water the Gulmohar tree regularly when it is young.
+It doesn’t mind getting a bit over-watered.
 Since its bloom time is in summer, water it more often in summers and reduce the watering frequency in winters.
 Once established, you don’t have to worry much about the watering requirements.

 Temperature & Humidity

-Since it is a tropical tree, Gulmohar loves warmth and moisture.
-It does well in most climates, but it cannot survive drought and frost.
+Since it is a tropical tree, Gulmohar tree loves warmth and moisture.
+It does well in most climates but cannot survive drought and frost.
 It can tolerate temperatures above 7.0℃ with ease and does remarkably well in the hot climate of India.

 Caring for Gulmohar Tree